 Second, it’s important to note that the highest earning category this card offers (5% for gas purchases) is capped at just the first $6,000 you spend in this category each year.
 That’s a lot to spend on gas for some people, but consumers who commute long distances to work or drive gas-guzzlers may find themselves maxing this category out rather quickly.

 Also be aware that you can only earn up to $5,000 per year in rewards.
 That seems like a lot, and it is, but it means your rewards are fairly limited with this card if you spend a ton of money at Sam’s Club for your business.

 Why You May Want to Consider Another Rewards Card

 The fact you can only redeem rewards for Sam’s Club certificates is the biggest reason to consider other cash-back credit cards.
 You may be fine cashing in your points for rewards you can use at Sam’s Club, but what happens if you find out you would rather have rewards for travel or cash back you can spend anywhere?

 If you need more flexibility in the rewards you earn, here are a few different cards to consider:

 Chase Freedom Unlimited®

-The Chase Freedom Unlimited® gives you 3% back on the first $20,000 you spend on your card the first year (then 1.5%).
+The Chase Freedom Unlimited® card gives a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
+You can also earn unlimited 1.5% cash back on all purchases.
 There’s no annual fee, and you can redeem your rewards for statement credits, merchandise, gift cards, travel, experiences, and more through the Chase Ultimate Rewards portal.
 (See also: 2019 Chase Ultimate Rewards Guide)